ayengec/UART_VIP/README.md

 - `ECHO_DELAY` — clocks to wait before echoing (default 10)
 - `CLKS_PER_BIT` — number of clock cycles per one UART bit period.
   This is how you set the baud rate.
 Formula is:

 ```
 baud rate = clock frequency / CLKS_PER_BIT
 ```

 Example: if your clock is 100 MHz and CLKS_PER_BIT is 16:

 ```
 100,000,000 / 16 = 6,250,000 baud  (6.25 Mbaud)
 ```

 If you want a standard baud rate like 115200 with a 100 MHz clock:

 ```
 100,000,000 / 115200 ≈ 868  →  set CLKS_PER_BIT = 868
 ```

 For simulation you usually keep it small (like 16) so the waveform is not stretched out and the sim runs faster.
-Does not matter what the actual baud rate is as long as DUT and VIP use the same value.
+Does not matter what the actual baud rate is as long as DUT and VIP use the same value. (default 16)
-  (default 16)

 ---

-## First version limitations

-- 8N1 only (no parity, 1 stop bit, 8 data bits)
-- no functional coverage
-- no protocol assertions
-- no error injection
-- one agent, not separate TX/RX agents

-All of these can be added later without restructuring anything.
+## What's in v2

+- SVA protocol assertions bound to the interface — start bit width, stop bit timing, echo latency, no X/Z on lines
+- Functional coverage — 6 covergroups covering data values, frame integrity, parity config, stop bits, transitions, error types
+- Error injection — bad stop bit, bad parity, glitch (false start), UART break; activated via factory override, existing tests unaffected
+- Directed coverage test — 30 bytes hitting all walking-1, walking-0, and corner value bins
+- Regression script — compiles once, runs CLEAN and EXPECT tests separately, produces summary log

 ---
----

 # UART VIP Example Run
-The test sends 8 random bytes through the UART DUT and reads them back via the echo path.
+The test sends 3 directed bytes through the UART DUT and reads them back via the echo path.
 The monitor decodes each frame independently and the scoreboard compares every received byte against what the driver sent.
-All 8 transactions pass with zero UVM errors or warnings.
+All 3 transactions pass with zero UVM errors or warnings.
 10 ns clock and CLKS_PER_BIT = 16.

 <details>
-<summary>📋 xrun simulation log — uart_test (8 bytes, all PASS)</summary>
+<summary>📋 xrun simulation log — uart_test (3 bytes, all PASS)</summary>

 ```
->>./run_xrun.sh
-...
-...
 UVM_INFO @ 0: reporter [RNTST] Running test uart_test...
 UVM_INFO ../tests/uart_test.sv(83) @ 0: uvm_test_top [uart_test] Test starting, 3 bytes will be sent
 UVM_INFO ../tb/example_tb_top.sv(49) @ 80000: reporter [TB_TOP] Reset deasserted